Skip to content

 Data Sources

-If you want to read the data from any file which are in your current configuration directory, but not created/maintained by terraform.
+If you want to read the data from any file that is in your current configuration directory, but not created/maintained by terraform.
 In that case, you can use that file as a data resource.

 >cat data.txt